wombleton/gitlaw-nz/acts/T/Te Ture Whenua Maori Act 1993Maori Land Act 1993.md

     (4) The 2 members of the committee of management shall sign the instrument to which the seal is affixed.

-    (5) The provisions of section 42 of the Companies Act 1955 as to the form of contracts shall apply to a Maori incorporation as if the incorporation were a limited liability company duly incorporated under the provisions of that Act.
+    (5) The provisions of [section 180][753] of the Companies Act 1993 as to the method of contracting apply to a Maori incorporation as if the incorporation were a limited liability company duly incorporated under the provisions of that Act.

     (6) The committee of management of a Maori incorporation shall comply with the terms and conditions of any resolution relating to the powers and functions of the incorporation passed at a general meeting of the shareholders of the incorporation.

     (7) No loan shall be granted by a Maori incorporation to any person who is a member of its committee of management.

     Compare: 1967 No 124 ss 42(2), (3), 46(5), 48(3), 57(1), (3)

+    Section 270(5): amended, on 5 December 2013, by [section 14][754] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 271 Effect of exercise of powers